robertciotoiu/Budgetize/README.md

 * You need to have at least one Biometric authentication enabled, otherwise, you can't pass the first screen.
 * Cloud button will not work, unless you setup the backend server.
 It is meant to allow you save all your data on the server and access it from another device.
 At the moment, the app sends only some dummy data to the server.
 The process also involves Google Sign-In.
 * For using the feature to import sandbox transactions from bank accounts, you first need to setup the backend server, perform the Google Sign-In(which will be validated also by the backend server) and then the feature will be available.
 You can skip all the setup by activating bank_accounts_button.
 Also, you need to configure the API secrets for OpenBankProject.
 Get them from here: https://apisandbox.openbankproject.com/
+* *NOTE Backend Server repository is still on private, I need to make some cleanup before I'll add make it public and I will add details on how to setup both project to communicate and fully work.*

 ### Concerns
 * As mentioned previously, the most important feature "Import bank account transactions" is currently using a sandbox API.
 Here we have two concerns: